top of page

 Flowers from a low angle somewhere in nature with a blue in the background.

-The Healing Retreat is open to participants of all gender identities, gender expressions, and sexual orientations.
+The Healing Retreat is open to participants over 18 years old of all genders, racialized identities, and sexual orientations.

 This retreat is intended for those who have already begun their healing journey and are seeking more support by working with others within a sacred circle.